Biden adds forces for Afghan evacuation, defends withdrawal decision | Politics

 U.S. President Joe Biden said on Saturday that he had approved additional military forces to go to Kabul to help safely draw down the American embassy and remove personnel from Afghanistan.

-Biden said that his administration had told Taliban officials in Qatar that an action that put U.S. personnel at risk, "will be met with a swift and strong U.S. military response."
-But he also said a indefinite U.S. military presence was not an option.
+Biden said his administration had told Taliban officials in Qatar that any action that put U.S. personnel at risk "will be met with a swift and strong U.S. military response."
+But he also said an indefinite U.S. military presence was not an option.

 The Taliban have swept through much of Afghanistan, capturing a major city in northern Afghanistan on Saturday and drawing closer to Kabul, where Western countries scrambled to evacuate their citizens from the capital.